oneeve8/kobble-data/content/tutorialnarrative3.md

 ***

 In previous videos, I showed you how to delete and move while in edit mode.
-This is helpful if you plan on reorganising your work a diff
+This is helpful if you plan on reorganising your channels and tracks.

+If you just want to cut or copy a single item, there

 Another way to delete or move items and that is by long tapping to reveal the cut copy and edit options.